ktorio/ktor-documentation/topics/Creating_custom_plugins.md

 <include src="lib.xml" include-id="outdated_warning"/>

-You can develop your own plugins (formerly known as features) and reuse them across all your Ktor applications, or you can share them with the community.
+You can develop your own plugins and reuse them across all your Ktor applications, or you can share them with the community.
 A typical plugin has the following structure:

 ```kotlin